melt-ui/melt-ui/src/docs/content/builders/sortable.md

 `Orientation` and `threshold` are a zonal props, which are used when determining if a _hit_ has occurred between the pointer and another item.

-`Orientation` is a required prop that defines the direction the items flow in.
+`Orientation` is an optional prop that defines the direction the items flow in.
 This value can be `horizontal`, `vertical`, or `both`, for grid like layouts.
+It defaults to `vertical`.

 `threshold`, is an optional prop and is used in combination with orientation to determine how far the pointer must intersect an item before it is considered a _hit_.
 This value ranges from `0` to